 The longest route that I attempted was to a test number at Hunstanton (0485 3 xxxx) on the Norfolk coast, 81 miles by road.
 The test tone was too faint to hear but the repeated answering and clear signals confirmed the connection was made.
 The route from Kettering via Oakham and Stamford (a legitimate local call) then on via Peterborough, Wisbech and Kings Lynn to Hunstanton was 94 miles and should have been charged at 'C' rate.

-Digital exchanges always sent the whole national number around the network, even to nearby exchanges.
-The data for the early exchanges allowed customers to dial the old analogue short codes.
-But a later change in national policy saw these short codes removed before most exchanges went into customer service.
+Digital exchanges always send the whole national number around the network, even to nearby exchanges.
+The data for the early digital exchanges allowed customers to dial the old analogue short codes.
+But a later change in national policy saw these short codes removed before most digital exchanges went into customer service.

 The nineteen seventies term Phone Phreaking ( Freaking ) was used in the tabloid press for people exploiting the telephone system to make cheap or even free calls.
 This generally required insider knowledge and in some case illicit wiring inside a telephone exchange, a crime that would have lost the culprit their job.